wurkup/Nginx-Interface/README.md

 # Nginx-Interface
 Nginx is a widely used reverse proxy.\
-Most of the time developers are expected to `ssh to servers`, `manage the nginx` and `change the configuration` files which is a tad bit tedious.
-So, in-order to make life simpler `Wurkup` decided to build a UI that can help take care of Nginx management.
+Most of the time developers are expected to <b>ssh to servers</b>, <b>manage the nginx</b> and <b>change the configuration</b> files which is a tad bit tedious.
+So, in-order to make life simpler <b>[Wurkup](https://github.com/wurkup)</b> decided to build a UI that can help take care of Nginx management.
 We would love for you to use the tool and hit us back with some feedback!

 ## Features
 - Manage existing configurations
 - Able to create new folders and store new configurations

 ## Getting Started
-- Download for Ubuntu 16 onwards
+- Download for Ubuntu 18+ & python 3.6 onwards
 - Download for Mac OS Big Sur

 ### Run it local